seohyeonlee2020/seohyeonlee2020/README.md

  - 🔥 Brushing up on machine learning skills and the math behind it
  - 🌱 Learning Django and diving deeper into full-stack development

-### 🤔 Projects & Achievements
+### Projects & Achievements

  - **SacHacks VI Winner**: Built **VisLink**, a hands-free desktop app using OpenCV & Mediapipe
  - **CNN Wildfire Detection**: Developed a PyTorch model to detect wildfires from satellite images (96% accuracy)
  - **Financial Fraud Detection**: Improved ML model accuracy from 92% to 96% by handling missing email data

-### 🌟 Leadership & Collaboration

-- **Hackathon Website Development**
-  Led a team to refactor code, resolve Git issues, and improve web accessibility
+ - **Hackathon Website Development**: Led a team to refactor code, resolve Git issues, and improve web accessibility

-- **Teaching Assistant**
-  Learned to communicate CS concepts in straightforward language to beginners

 ## 🛠️ Tech Stack